 Consciousness – The end of a long process of mental activity, not long perhaps as chronological time is involved, but long in a line of experiences and consequences, there comes consciousness.

 Contentment – To be satisfied or to be content with something is to find a relationship based on exploitation.
-To find one’s satisfaction with something or in somebody is a self-indulgence at the cost of the other.
+To find one’s satisfaction with something or in somebody is self-indulgence at the cost of the other.

-Contemplation of the body – According to the Satipatthana Sutta, in practicing mindfulness, another very important and useful preparation for the meditator is to be aware and mindful of whatever they do, physically or verbally, during the daily routine of their lives.
+Contemplation of the body – According to the Satipatthana Sutta, in practising mindfulness, another very important and useful preparation for the meditator is to be aware and mindful of whatever they do, physically or verbally, during the daily routine of their lives.

 Contemplation of feelings Creative Power of Thought – One of the great axioms in the new order of ideas, of which I have spoken, is that our thought possesses creative power, and since the whole superstructure depends on this foundation, it is well to examine it carefully.

-Dependent Arising and the Doctrine of the Middle Way – The concept of Dependent Arising Paticcasamuppada can be considered as the central philosophy of Buddhism.
+Dependent Arising and the Doctrine of the Middle Way – The concept of Dependent Arising Paticcasamuppada can be considered the central philosophy of Buddhism.
 It expresses the content of the Buddha’s enlightenment experience.

 Developing the mind – In the development of the Noble Eightfold Path the Buddha has specified Five Spiritual Powers, or faculties, which are to be developed and balanced so that concentration and mindfulness can be cultivated.

-Dhamma as Medicine – “The Buddha is like a physician in that He is able to heal sickness of the defilement.
+Dhamma as Medicine – “The Buddha is like a physician in that He is able to heal the sickness of the defilement.
 The Dhamma is like a rightly applied medicine, and the Sangha with the defilements cured, are like people restored to health by the medicine.”

 Dhamma is a way of life – Religion, as is ordinarily understood, binds one to such untenable beliefs as a Supreme Creator, immortal soul, eternal heavens and hells.
 The Buddha Dhamma is free from such beliefs, dogmas, superstitions, and speculative theories.